esa/pagmo/doc/sphinx/tutorials/getting_started_with_hyper_volumes.rst

    By default, it generates a point whose objectives are maximal among each objective for the whole point set, called the nadir point.
    Additionally, it is possible to provide an offset which is added to each coordinate of the nadir point.
 Doing so is recommended since any point sharing the "worst" value for a given objective with the reference point will contribute zero to the overall hypervolume otherwise.

-This following short script presents all features mentioned above as an easy example:
+This following short script presents all features mentioned above:

 .. code-block:: python